keithasaurus/koda-validate/README.md

 def reverse_person_args_tuple(a: str, b: int) -> tuple[int, str]:
     return b, a

-person_validator = dict_validator(
+person_validator_2 = dict_validator(
     reverse_person_args_tuple,
     key("name", StringValidator()),
     key("age", IntValidator()),
 )

-assert person_validator({"name": "John Doe", "age": 30}) == Ok((30, "John Doe"))
+assert person_validator_2({"name": "John Doe", "age": 30}) == Ok((30, "John Doe"))

 ```
-So, we have some flexibility in defining what we want to get back from a `dict_validator`.
+As you see, we have some flexibility in defining what we want to get back from a `dict_validator`.

 Another thing to note is that, so far, the results are all wrapped in an `Ok` class.
-By contrast, when validation fails
+The other possibility -- when
-we return an `Err` class.
-We do not `raise` `Exceptions` in Koda Validate.
-Validation is treated as part of the normal
+validation fails -- is that an error message is returned, wrapped in the `Err` class.
+We do not raise exceptions to
-control flow.
+express validation failure in Koda Validate.
+Instead, validation is treated as part of normal control flow.

 Let's use some more features.